Check out these great ways to study Joshua.

 How would you describe Joshua in 5:13-15?
 Obviously, from the diagram above, he was submissive, worshipful, and obedient.
 In addition, it is important to note that Joshua was not as militaristic and ready to act as God was.
 He bowed his fact to the ground rather than remain standing, and his sword is not mentioned.
 Joshua was, of course, a godly man, as demonstrated by his worship.
 So, in a way, he did not need to be humbled.
 However, we all need to humbly acknowledge God's leadership.
 (Notice that Joshua is not called "commander.")

 How would you describe the final day of the battle of Jericho?
 Click the button below to obtain the forty Describe-It-Yourself cards used in this study of Josh.
 6:15-27.
-Think carefully, because some of the descriptive terms on these cards are incorrect and some others are only partly correct.CLICK HERE
+Think carefully, because some of the descriptive terms are incorrect and some others are only partly correct.CLICK HERE

 Some terms like militaristic, successful, and suspenseful seem correct at first, but they are only partly so because they do not honor God adequately.
-The Israelites did not do most of the fighting; the Lord did.
+The Israelites did not do most of the fighting.
 The victory was of God and military action is not stressed.
-Moreover, the fall of Jericho is presented as more a result of God's promise than as answered prayer.
+Moreover, the fall of Jericho is presented as more a result of God's promise than answered prayer.
 Since God fought for Israel, the chapter is indeed one-sided — but in a just way.

 The judgment of the people of Jericho was much like that which will be carried out toward the entire world in Revelation.
 Since Christ will be the Judge during the tribulation period, the judgment in Joshua chapter six was Christ-like in that sense, even though it may not appear to be loving.
 However, Rahab and her house lived and their lives were changed for the better.
 In fact, Rahab is even in the messianic line (Mat.
 1:5).
 So the chapter can be said to be about Jesus.
 (Cf. 5:13-15.)

-Sadly most of the world today ignores the historical accuracy of the Jericho events, regarding them as nonevents.
+Sadly most of the world today ignores the historical accuracy of the Jericho events.
 Also sadly in the coming tribulation period, worldly people will think like Achan (7:1, 20-26) regarding God's fiery judgment upon fine Babylonian things as tragic and wasteful.
 (See Rev. 18:11-19.)

 How would you describe the Israelites' failure (and relationship) with the Gibeonites?
 Click the button below to obtain the forty-eight Describe-It-Yourself cards used in this study of Josh.
 9:1-27.CLICK HERE

-Although the Israelite leaders could have avoided making a covenant with the Gideonites by seeking the Lord about them, once the covenant was made, it was irreversible and could not be made void.
+Although the Israelite leaders could have avoided making a covenant with the Gideonites by seeking the Lord, once the covenant was made, it was irreversible and could not be made void.
 So the relationship with Gideon was like a less-than-ideal marriage in which the more spiritual partner takes the lead in keeping the peace and honoring God despite differences.

 Though a marriage may begin in a sinful and shameful way it does not need to remain as it began.
 Likewise, it is incorrect to say that the leadership failure in Joshua chapter nine was because of satanic activity or that the relationship that resulted from the failure was wicked.
 For sure, the relationship with the Gibeonites was unbiblical by being contrary to God's original plan.
 Yet, the Lord was still honored to some degree through the work of the Gibeonites as woodcutters and water carriers (9:26-27).
 So it is correct to say that the relationship was not all bad.